 On January 31, 2013, the Company converted FX trading company YJFX, Inc., into a wholly owned subsidiary.
 As a Financial Instruments Business Operator registered under Japan's Financial Instruments and Exchange Act (FIEA), YJFX carries out its operations in compliance with the FIEA, related regulations, and Cabinet Office ordinances.
+In addition, on February 1, 2018, the Company consolidated The Japan Net Bank, Limited, a pure play Internet bank with a banking license conducting business in accordance with the Banking Act and other relevant laws, rules and regulations.
+As a registered financial institution, The Japan Net Bank, Limited conducts foreign exchange (FX) margin trading operations and sells investment trust products as incidental business, etc., in accordance with the FIEA, Act on Sales, etc. of Financial Instruments, and other relevant laws, rules and regulations.

-Nevertheless, should an infringement of any of these regulations or ordinances occur, YJFX could have its operations suspended, be deregistered, or receive some other administrative disciplinary action.
-Moreover, in the case of future tightening of regulations the Yahoo Japan Group could be obligated to incur additional expenses to strengthen its compliance structures or trading systems or to implement other organizational adjustments.
+Nevertheless, should an infringement of any of these regulations or ordinances occur, our operations may be suspended, deregistered, or receive some other administrative disciplinary action.
+Moreover, in the case of future tightening of regulations the Yahoo Japan Group could be obligated to incur additional expenses to strengthen its compliance structures or trading systems or to implement other organizational adjustments, and there may be a decline in the business performance of our services.
 Any of these actions could negatively affect our performance and financial condition.